-We have assumed increases in the Consumer Price Index for Canada ("CPI") equal to 2.0% per year.
-We have based our assumed inflation rate on our estimate of future inflation considering the Bank of Canada's inflation target of 1% to 3% per annum.
+We have assumed increases in the Consumer Price Index for Canada ("CPI") equal to 3.5% for 2023, 2.0% per year thereafter.
+We have based our assumed inflation on our estimate of future inflation considering anticipated high levels of inflation increases in the short term, as well Bank of Canada's long-term inflation target of 1% to 3% per annum.
 Our chosen rate is consistent with the implied market rate based on long term Government of Canada nominal bonds and long-term Government of Canada real return bonds.